-Certificate of Need (CON) A CON is not required Prior Authorization Prior authorization is required for a CSCT team of one staff to provide over 120 service days/month, and/or for a CSCT team of two staff to provide over 240 service days/month.
+Certificate of A CON is not required Need (CON) Prior Prior authorization is required for a CSCT team of one staff to provide over Authorization 120 service days/month, and/or for a CSCT team of two staff to provide over 240 service days/month.
 Providers may email CMHB CSCT Program Officer for authorization.
-Service Requirements (1) Each youth enrolled in the program must: (a) Have an annual assessment as specified in Chapter 3 of this manual; and
+Service (1) Each youth enrolled in the program must: Requirements (a) Have an annual assessment as specified in Chapter 3 of this manual; and

 (b) Have an individualized treatment plan in accordance with ARM 37.106.1916.
 (2) The provider must administer and document the CASII or ECSII in each individualized treatment plan and 90-day treatment plan review.
 The treatment plan will include anchor points identified in the CASII or ECSII as areas of treatment focus.
 (3) Face-to-face service delivery is preferred.
 Telehealth may be substituted if clinically indicated or if the youth does not have access to face-to-face services.
 Case notes must include reason, including documentation of attempts to identify local supports, if related to access.
-Continued Stay Criteria A continued stay is not required, the youth must continue to meet admission criteria.
-Continued Stay Review Not applicable.
-Benefit Exclusion Criteria Any one of the following criteria will result in the youth's exclusion from this level of care.
+Continued Stay A continued stay is not required, the youth must continue to meet Criteria admission criteria.
+Continued Stay Not applicable.
+Review Benefit Exclusion Any one of the following criteria will result in the youth's exclusion from Criteria this level of care.
 (1) The youth exhibits symptoms which require a more intensive level of care.
 (2) The youth has medical conditions or impairments that would prevent beneficial utilization of services.
 (3) Introduction of this service would be duplicative of services that are already in place.
 (4) The primary problem is not psychiatric.
 It is a social, legal, or medical problem without a major concurrent psychiatric episode meeting criterion for this level of care or does not otherwise meet the SED and continued stay criteria.
-(5) The youth can be safely and effectively treated at a less intensive level of care.
+(5) The youth can be safely and effectively treated at a less intensive level Doguirod Corres of care.
 Required Forms Not applicable.
-Additional Information Frontier Community Differential: CSCT rendered to youth attending school in a frontier community are eligible to receive a frontier community differential, as described in ARM 37.87.1803 .
+Additional Frontier Community Differential: CSCT rendered to youth attending school Information in a frontier community are eligible to receive a frontier community differential, as described in ARM 37.87.1803. uniciciitiai, as uescribeu iii Arivi 37.07.1003 .
 Frontier counties: Beaverhead, Big Horn, Blaine, Broadwater, Carbon, Carter, Chouteau, Custer, Daniels, Dawson, Fallon, Fergus, Garfield, Glacier, Golden Valley, Granite, Hill, Jefferson, Judith Basin, Liberty, Lincoln, Madison, McCone, Meagher, Mineral, Musselshell, Park, Petroleum, Phillips, Pondera, Powder River, Powell, Prairie, Richland, Roosevelt, Rosebud, Sanders, Sheridan, Stillwater, Sweet Grass, Teton, Toole, Treasure, Valley, Wheatland, and Wibaux.
 Non-frontier counties: Cascade, Deer Lodge, Flathead, Gallatin, Lake, Lewis and Clark, Missoula, Ravalli, Silver Bow, and Yellowstone.